sepiariver/fulltextsearch/core/components/fulltextsearch/docs/readme.txt

 When a Resource is deleted, unpublished, or saved, the Plugin will check these properties and behave accordingly.

+### FullTextSearch Menu Action

+The manager menu has an action under "Clear Cache" that populates the FullTextSearch custom index.
+It uses the System Settings under the `fulltextsearch` namespace to determine which Resource fields to include.

+IMPORTANT: on a site with thousands of Resources, the process of batch indexing can take a long time and cause unwanted server load.
+In this case, do NOT use the menu action, but instead set up the Plugin with `indexFullRenderedOutput` so each page will be added to index as it's requested and cached, distributing the processing over time.

 ### FullTextSearch Snippet

 #### Properties